Marazion is a very dog-friendly town and a wonderful resort to visit with your four legged friend.

 Marazion sits on the South West Coast Path and the ancient Pilgrims route of St Michaels Way, providing miles of wonderful coastal and moorland walking nearby.
 Marazion is also a perfect base for exploring West Cornwall and 'Poldark country', being only a few miles from Land’s End, St. Ives and the Lizard.
 All of our properties are within walking distance of Mount’s bay and St Michael’s Mount where we are fortunate to have two long sandy beaches and one rock pool pebble beach which welcome dogs.
 All these beaches are tidal, so vary in size according to the state of the tide.

-Marazion Town Beach - Seasonal Daytime Dog Ban
+Marazion Town Beach - Seasonal Daytime Dog Restrictions - May until September

 This must be one of the finest and safest sandy beaches in the country, dominated by the amazing view of the iconic castle of St Michael’s Mount.
 Marazion Town Beach can be accessed from the Godolphin steps or the slipway on the sea front car park, or anywhere along the promenade and play area (called the Folly Field).
 It continues from the Castle Causeway for 2 miles west to the village of Long Rock (that’s everything to your right when looking at the castle).
 There are sand dunes and a small river so it’s a great place for children as well as dogs to run and play.
 Midway between Marazion and Long Rock there’s the excellent Jordan’s Café (dog friendly) which does amazing cakes and coffees as well as a take away Sunday lunch to eat on the beach!

-There is a seasonal daytime dog ban on Town Beach from 1st May to 30th September between 8am to 7pm, so during that period it’s a great place for early risers or for an evening stroll with your dog.
+There is a seasonal daytime dog ban on Town Beach from 1st May to 30th September between 8am to 7pm, so during these months the town beach is still a great place for early risers or for an evening stroll with your dog.

 You are allowed to walk across the Causeway to St Michaels Mount at low tide with your dog.